Wave power in India: Resources

 Wave power depends upon the height of the wave and its period.
 Primary estimates of wave energy potential along Indian coast is around 5-15 MW/m, so the theoretical estimated potential comes out to be around 40-60 GW.
 A study by IIT Madras and Credit Rating Information Services of Indian Ltd (CRISIL) have shown that western coast has higher wave power potential compared to eastern coast.
 They have identified potential locations for wave power development along the west coast of India in Maharashtra, Goa, Karnataka and Kerala.
-Kanyakumari located at the southern tip of Indian peninsula has the highest power owing to the effects of refraction and strong winds.
+Kanyakumari located at the southern tip of Indian peninsula in the state of Tamilnadu has the highest power owing to the effects of refraction and strong winds.
 With currently available technologies, amount of power that can be generated using wave energy is much less than the theoretical estimated potential.

 The capacity utilization factor for wave energy in India is in the range of 15-20%.